skypjack/entt/docs/md/entity.md

 ```

 In this case, even if `renderable` appears among the parameters of the function
-as not constant, it will be treated as constant as regards the generation of the
+as not constant, it's treated as constant as regards the generation of the task
-task graph.
+graph.

 To generate the task graph, the organizer offers the `graph` member function: